crazyinter/Seq2Vec/README.md

 Our codes are all edited by Python 3.6.5 with TensorFlow 1.3.0.

 # Training the embedding matrix
 Gene2Vec has supplied a trained embedding matrix in `embedding matrix.csv`.
 The training dataset is chosen as the whole RefSeq genomes.
 The NCBI accession number can be found in `NCBI accession numbers of the whole Refseq genomes.xlsx`.
-If you would like to train the embedding matrix by youself, jsut run `embedding.py`.
+If you would like to train the embedding matrix by youself, just run `embedding.py`.

 # Usage
 It is simple to use Gene2Vec for users' database. <br>